Sustainable tourism: Non-governmental organizations

 Non-governmental organizations are one of the stakeholders in advocating sustainable tourism.
 Their roles can range from spearheading sustainable tourism practices to simply doing research.
 University research teams and scientists can be tapped to aid in the process of planning.
 Such solicitation of research can be observed in the planning of Cát Bà National Park in Vietnam.

 Dive resort operators in Bunaken National Park, Indonesia, play a crucial role by developing exclusive zones for diving and fishing respectively, such that both tourists and locals can benefit from the venture.

 Large conventions, meetings and other major organized events drive the travel, tourism, and hospitality industry.
 Cities and convention centers compete to attract such commerce, commerce which has heavy impacts on resource use and the environment.
 Major sporting events, such as the Olympic Games, present special problems regarding environmental burdens and degradation.
 But burdens imposed by the regular convention industry can be vastly more significant.

 Green conventions and events are a new but growing sector and marketing point within the convention and hospitality industry.
 More environmentally aware organizations, corporations, and government agencies are now seeking more sustainable event practices, greener hotels, restaurants and convention venues, and more energy-efficient or climate-neutral travel and ground transportation.
 However, the convention trip not taken can be the most sustainable option: "With most international conferences having hundreds if not thousands of participants, and the bulk of these usually traveling by plane, conference travel is an area where significant reductions in air-travel-related GHG emissions could be made. ...
-This does not mean non-attendance" (Reay, 2004), since modern Internet communications are now ubiquitous and remote audio/visual participation.
+This does not mean non-attendance", since modern Internet communications are now ubiquitous and remote audio/visual participation.
 For example, by 2003 Access Grid technology had already successfully hosted several international conferences.
 A particular example is the large American Geophysical Union's annual meeting, which has used live streaming for several years.
 This provides live streams and recordings of keynotes, named lectures, and oral sessions, and provides opportunities to submit questions and interact with authors and peers.
 Following the live stream, the recording of each session is posted online within 24 hours.

 Some convention centers have begun to take direct action in reducing the impact of the conventions they host.
 One example is the Moscone Center in San Francisco, which has a very aggressive recycling program, a large solar power system, and other programs aimed at reducing impact and increasing efficiency.